dnndev/xmp-docs/template-controls/feed.md

 ---
 # `<xmod:Feed>`

 The Feed tag, first introduced in version 3.0, is used to define the output of feeds.
 A feed typically is thought of as an RSS feed, but it can be much more than that.
 With the Feed tag, you can produce virtually any XML-based output, a printer-friendly HTML page, a plain text page, even a comma-delimited file that can be automatically opened by Excel or a similar program.
+If your goal is specifically **JSON** — the format most often used to feed data to AJAX-driven views and forms, or to JavaScript plugins — the dedicated [`<xmod:JsonFeed>`](json-feed.md) tag produces it with far less markup.
+Reach for `<xmod:Feed>` when you need full control over the output's layout and formatting.

 ## Creating A Feed